House passes clean Continuing Resolution to fund the government through November 21

 What’s in the CR?

-The House released a “clean” CR, meaning it is free from policy riders and largely maintains funding from FY 2025.
+The House passed a “clean” CR, meaning it is free from policy riders and largely maintains funding from FY 2025.
 The bill also includes $30 million in security assistance for congressional lawmakers, and $58 million in security assistance for the Supreme Court and executive branch.

 What’s next?